okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 }
 ```

 This dummy service will always return the same to-do items.
-You’ll replace it later, but it will let you test the app and make sure everything is working.
+You’ll replace it soon, but it will let you test the app and make sure everything is working.

 ### Use the service
 With the controller, model, and service all in place, all you need to do is connect them together.
 First, open up the `Startup.cs` file and add this line anywhere in the `ConfigureServices` method: